There are thousands of reasons why community theaters almost never produce “Les Miserables.”

 The sets and costumes are necessarily elaborate and expensive.
 They’re demanding for designers and would strain the finances of a lot of regional professional companies, let alone community theaters.

 In short, artistic and financial disaster are real possibilities.

-It's so close to Broadway-quality that anyone, even people who saw the dazzling Manatee Players production of "Miss Saigon" (by the same writers as "Les Mis") that opened the Manatee Performing Arts Center a few months back, will be bowled over.
+It’s not Broadway-quality, but it’s so close that anyone, even people who saw the dazzling Manatee Players production of “Miss Saigon” (by the same writers as “Les Mis”) that opened the Manatee Performing Arts Center a few months back, will be bowled over.

 It’s hard to know where to begin praising this production, so perhaps it’s best to start by addressing the production’s few weaknesses.

 Most notably, the cast of more than 50, one of the largest in Manatee Players’ history, doesn’t include quite enough great voices.
 There are no bad voices, certainly, but one or two decent-sized roles are inhabited by actors who are not quite up to the vocal rigors of the score.

 Besides, the opening night performance was marred by sound problems.
 Body mics cut out often, and some actors were much louder than others.
 And there was occasional but noticeable clatter as sets were moved around offstage.

 But such shortcomings pale in the glow of this overwhelming production directed by Rick Kerby, the Manatee Players’ artistic director.

 All the leads are phenomenal, with gorgeous voices and charismatic stage presences.
 Kenn C. Rapczynski as Jean Valjean wields a tenor voice that’s capable of intense power and surprising delicacy, and has a commanding persona.